splunk/public-o11y-docs/gdi/get-data-in/application/ruby/migrate-from-splunk-ruby.rst

 To migrate from the Splunk instrumentation for Ruby to the OpenTelemetry instrumentation for Ruby, follow these steps:

 #.
 Uninstall the Splunk Ruby agent.
 #.
 Install and activate the OpenTelemetry instrumentation for Ruby.
-See :ref:`instrument-ruby-upstream`.
+See :ref:`instrument-ruby-applications`.
 #.
 Restart the server and application.

 Uninstall the Splunk Ruby agent